 The next day we started for the Grand Col Ferret (2530m), which was the highest pass during our trip, a clayey, well-trodden path leads up, mostly pushing, a few times carrying a sled, but a relatively pleasant route.
 We got a taste of what awaits us on the way.
 We reached the roof in the early afternoon.
 The view was unparalleled, he forgot about the muscle spasms.
 From there it's just a roll through the La Peule shelter to Ferret.
 These small Swiss villages are astonishingly beautiful, as if time had stopped a few hundred years ago, and everything exudes an inexplicable calm.
 We needed this because there was a not very high – above 2000m anyway – but at the same time completely impassable section after Champex.
 It's a strange feeling to climb into a pit from which there seems to be no way out, and then suddenly you see the way, but that doesn't make you click with satisfaction.
 We offered ourselves.
 It was quite dark by the time we reached the Forclaz pass, after a few hundred meters of descent.
 Here at the campsite, we packed up, set up the usual bicaj tent, food and sleep.
 Judging by the looks of the other campers, the bike tent is not a common method around there.
 The last few meters take you past a cow farm, which was just enough to get everything completely mixed up.
 This is awkward because we attach the tent tarpaulin to the wheel and most of the wheel is under the tarpaulin near our nose.
 We survived, where it stinks, there is warmth.
 Anyway, if the weather permits, it is much better to sleep somewhere on the mountain.

 The next day was a day of rest compared to the previous ones.
 Or rather, we tried to gain kilometers - let's say we didn't swim below 2500m this day either.
 The original plan would have been the Balme pass, but we crossed one below it at Le Jeur to the French section.
 Uphill pleasant rolling on a good road, crushing downhill from the border all the way to Vallorcine, on loose gravel.
 Chamonix is just a stone's throw away, and we were on time, here we could finally catch a glimpse of Mont Blanc.
 Mázli is surprised that the top was also visible.
 We didn't rest much, we continued on some asphalt and some gravel to Les Contamines Montjoie, in order to gain some distance later that day.
 In the French part, there are relatively many mountain bike routes, it is worth exploring and using them.
 We decided to stay somewhere exceptionally, we needed a shower and a decent meal, and the Bonhomme pass in front of us didn't look funny.
 In comparison, we received such a four-course dinner with a cheese plate and dessert that it is almost impossible.
-In the morning, we replenished our supplies in the village, our bottle also ran out, but you can find countless sports shops and general stores, where you can get everything, even brake pads, if you run out by now.
+In the morning, we filled up our supplies in the village, our gas bottle also ran out, but you can find countless sports shops and general stores, where you can get everything, even brake pads, if you run out by now.

 It was getting dark when we continued towards the Col de la Seigne, which is our last pass, and we didn't know what to expect.
 We had a good time here as well, we made very good progress uphill.
 It was quite dark by the time we looked for a place to bivouac.
 Well, we didn't really find a horizontal one, we finally set up the tarpaulin a few meters from the road.
 We got in quite properly, two courses were simmering in the tin pit, the light was shining behind the opposite mountain range, lots of stars, music in between, we were satisfied.
 Then we tried to sleep, but we always ended up in front of the tent from the slanted mattress.
 We gave up crawling up in the worm position and slept as best we could.
 Until it started to rain.
 Lesson learned: keep moving until you find a good place, rather than staying awake half the night.
 Finally, at dawn, it's better to have a coffee, pack up, and head for the pass.
 We wound our way up in the dark.
 There were a lot of sheep in the paddocks along the road, only their eyes glimmered in the darkness as they reflected the light of the headlamps - well, it was eerie.
 We reached the top of the pass just at sunrise, an incomparable sight of the mist rising from the valley and the rays of the sun breaking through it.
 The slanted bivouac site and the nemalvás immediately made sense.
 We were in Italy again.